Iran election: How will it shape Tehran's relations with the West? | DW | 17.06.2021

 Given that many Iranians are planning to stay away from the ballot box — recent surveys anticipate a historically low turnout of around 40% — it's conceivable that Raisi secures the votes he needs for an absolute majority.

-Polls suggest that only 23 million of the 59 million eligible voters plan to cast their ballots.
-So, to emerge victorious, it would be enough for Raisi if 12 million Iranians voted for him.
+Polls suggest that only 23 million of the 59 million eligible voters plan to cast their votes.
+To emerge victorious, it would be enough for Raisi if 12 million Iranians backed him for the presidency.

 If no candidate wins a clear majority on Friday, the two with the most votes will go head-to-head in a runoff a week later, on June 25.

-The vote will choose a successor to Iran's moderate President Hassan Rouhani, who cannot run again now after serving two consecutive four-year terms, and who leaves office in August.
+Friday's vote will choose a successor to Iran's moderate President Hassan Rouhani, who cannot run again after serving two consecutive four-year terms.
+He leaves office in August.

 Ultimate power in Iran lies with the supreme leader, Ayatollah Ali Khamenei, but the president has significant influence on issues from industrial policy to foreign affairs.

-The election comes at a critical juncture for Iran, as the nation's economy struggles to cope with the harsh US sanctions imposed by former President Donald Trump's administration after Washington left the international nuclear deal Iran and world powers struck in 2015.
+The election comes at a critical juncture for Iran.
+The nation's economy is struggling to cope with the harsh US sanctions imposed by the administration of former President Donald Trump, after Washington left the international nuclear deal struck by Tehran and world powers in 2015.

-The revival of sanctions plunged the economy into recession while Rouhani came under fire from ultraconservatives for having trusted the West.
+The revival of sanctions plunged the economy into recession, and Rouhani came under fire from ultraconservatives for having trusted the West.

 The country of 83 million is currently blocked by the US from selling its oil to and trading with much of the world.

-Raisi belongs to the ultraconservative camp that most deeply distrusts the United States, and harshly criticized Rouhani since the nuclear deal started to unravel.
+Raisi belongs to the ultraconservative camp that most deeply distrusts the United States and has harshly criticized Rouhani since the nuclear deal began to unravel.

 "Many observers expect Raisi to win the election," said Sanam Vakil, deputy director and senior research fellow for the Middle East and North Africa Program at the London-based think tank Chatham House.